Bridging the Gap: How Generational Divides Perpetuate Trauma - Part 3

 Understanding Why Parents May Want to Control Their Children’s Lives

 Research from the CDC and child development experts indicates that healthy parent-child relationships are bidirectional—parents influence children, and children influence parents.
-When parents create environments that encourage emotional expression and validate their children’s perspectives, it supports healthy development and strengthens family connections.
+When parents create environments that encourage emotional expression and validate their children’s perspectives, it supports healthy development and strengthens family bonds.

 Dr. Shefali Tsabary, in “The Conscious Parent,” explains that “when we parent from our own emotional neediness, we cannot see our children for who they are.
 Instead, we see them through the lens of our own unfulfilled desires.”